Heroic Fantasy TTRPGs: You Think It’s About Dragons. It Isn’t.

 Conclusion

 Know what you’re designing for.
-Heroic systems aren’t just about mood, optimism, or fantasy themes.
+Modern heroic systems aren’t just about mood, optimism, or fantasy themes.
 What matters is the trajectory your game takes.
-When you design a heroic system, you’re making a mechanical commitment to support lasting player agency throughout campaigns.
+When you design a heroic game, you’re making a mechanical commitment to support lasting player agency throughout campaigns.
 This structure is a promise to your players, and your rules either keep it or they don’t.

-Most fantasy games use a heroic structure because that’s what players expect.
+Most fantasy games use some version of a heroic structure because that’s what players expect.
 But being “heroic by default” often just means the system meets some of these standards by chance, not by design.
 If you want to create a truly heroic structure, these five criteria are the blueprint.

 As a designer, the key question isn’t “Does this feel heroic?” but “What do my characters become over time?”
 Using this model helps you understand existing games and predict, during design, if your heroic system will last or shift into another genre.
 If your main gameplay loop restores and grows player abilities, you have a heroic system.
 If it reduces or limits them, you’ve made something else.
 It’s important to know this before you publish.